nylssoft/MynaAPIServer/README.md

 Use a secure random encryption key, do not use any password as encryption key.
 After user registration the browser generates a secure random encryption key.

 The user's data stored in the cloud can be downloaded using the tool [Cloud Export](https://github.com/nylssoft/MynaCloudExport).

 The encryption key cannot be changed.
 Use the Cloud Export tool to copy the data to a newly registered user account with the changed encryption key and afterwards delete the previously used account.
 Change the login name and email address to the previously used values if required.

-An Android app is provided to access and manage the data on an Android device.
+An Android app is provided to access and manage the data on Android devices.
 This app allows to add, update or delete passwords, manage notes, diary, contacts and download documents, see [Password Reader](https://github.com/nylssoft/MynaPasswordReaderMAUI).

 ## Setup

-The project can be compiled with Visual Studio 2022 or from a command-line interpreter, see e.g. [build workflow](https://github.com/nylssoft/MynaAPIServer/actions/runs/10124625755/workflow).
+The project can be build with Visual Studio 2026, Visual Studio code or using command-line tools.
+See [build workflow](https://github.com/nylssoft/MynaAPIServer/blob/master/.github/workflows/build.yml) for the required steps to build the project using command-line tools.
-If you run the .NET 10 server you will see sample pages.
+If you run the .NET 10 server you will see sample pages (legacy client).
 All games can be used without further configuration.
 For the applications the [appsettings.json](/APIServer/appsettings.json) file has to be adjusted.
 Details are explained on the page [Example](/APIServer/sampledata/Example.md).